 Preparation of experimental animals

-For thermal trait measurement, fly eggs collected from the population cage were reared under low density (less than 100 eggs per vial) at 25°C and 12h/12h L/D cycle.
-Adults who emerged within 12 hours were separated to guarantee unmated.
-For the competition experiment, fly eggs collected from the population cage were reared under moderate density (300 – 500 per bottle) at 21C/23C (upland) or 24C/28.5C (lowland) and 12h/12h L/D cycle.
-Flies emerged within the same 48 hours were kept together in mixed-gender containers.
+For thermal trait measurement, fly eggs collected from the population cage were reared at low density (less than 100 eggs per vial) at 25°C and 12h/12h L/D cycle.
+Adults that emerged within 12 hours were separated to guarantee that they were unmated.
+For the competition experiment, fly eggs collected from the population cage were reared under moderate density (300 – 500 per bottle) at 21°C/23°C (upland) or 24°C/28.5°C (lowland) and 12h/12h L/D cycle.
+Flies that emerged within the same 48 hours were kept together in mixed-sex containers.
 These individuals were the founders of the competition.
 The temperature of competition was the same as the founders in the larval stage.
 For both experiments, we additionally mixed five females and five males in each of two vials to monitor their reproductive activity every day.
 Some species started on different days to synchronize the first day of egg-laying of all species.
 Two days after the first observation of egg-laying, measurements of thermal traits or competition started.

 Fecundity measurement

 Two virgin females were paired with two virgin males on a 4ml Drosophila medium (weight/volume concentration: 8% corn flour, 4% yeast, 5% sugar, 1% agar, and 1.67% methyl-4-hydroxybenzoate.).
-Vials were randomly subjected to water baths set at one of the seven constant temperature (14°C, 17°C, 20°C, 23°C, 26°C, 29°C, 32°C) and 12h/12h L/D cycle.
+Vials were randomly subjected to water baths set at one of seven constant temperatures (14°C, 17°C, 20°C, 23°C, 26°C, 29°C, 32°C) and 12h/12h L/D cycle.
 Vials were submerged in water baths.
 The water level was kept above the area that flies could freely move.
-The temperature and humidity of each water bath were monitored in two additional empty tubes.
+The temperature and humidity of vials in each water bath were monitored in two additional empty tubes.
 The level of humidity was similar to field condition, ranging between 80% - 95%.
 The observed temperature showed 0.5°C fluctuation around the mean temperature, the average of which was used as the corrected temperature in the analysis (Supplementary table 2 [both centre and corner logs]).